We Get What You Pay For

 Of course, the Internet.
 Free speech, other people.
 Curiously, what Cose offers about the Internet in a free speech context is all the more ironic since, once upon a time, the Internet was the great democratic equalizer.
 I suppose it still is, or else it can be, though like any tool, its effective usage takes some bit of skill.

-Who ever thought, driving the ol’ information superhighway, we’d need winter tires?
+Who ever thought, driving the ol’ information superhighway, that we’d need winter tires?
 The worldwide web comes at great cost of responsibility as well as consequence, not only for the unprepared but for everyone alongside them.

 Image by pasja1000 from Pixabay